embarklabs/embark/README.md

 Plugins
 ======

-It's possible to extend Embarks functionality with plugins.
-For example the following is possible:
+It's possible to extend Embark's functionality with plugins.
+For example, the following is possible:

 * plugin to add support for es6, jsx, coffescript, etc (``embark.registerPipeline``)
 * plugin to add standard contracts or a contract framework (``embark.registerContractConfiguration`` and ``embark.addContractFile``)
 * plugin to make some contracts available in all environments for use by other contracts or the dapp itself e.g a Token, a DAO, ENS, etc.. (``embark.registerContractConfiguration`` and ``embark.addContractFile``)
-* plugin to add a libraries such as react or boostrap (``embark.addFileToPipeline``)
+* plugin to add a libraries such as react or bootstrap (``embark.addFileToPipeline``)
 * plugin to specify a particular web3 initialization for special provider uses (``embark.registerClientWeb3Provider``)
 * plugin to create a different contract wrapper (``embark.registerContractsGeneration``)
 * plugin to add new console commands (``embark.registerConsoleCommand``)
 * plugin to add support for another contract language such as viper, LLL, etc (``embark.registerCompiler``)

-For more information on how to develop your own plugin please see the [plugin documentation](http://embark.readthedocs.io/en/latest/plugins.html)
+For more information on how to develop your own plugin, please see the [plugin documentation](http://embark.readthedocs.io/en/latest/plugins.html)

 Donations
 ======

-If you like Embark please consider donating to 0x8811FdF0F988f0CD1B7E9DE252ABfA5b18c1cDb1
+If you like Embark, please consider donating to 0x8811FdF0F988f0CD1B7E9DE252ABfA5b18c1cDb1